kameshcodes/SI-505-Multivariate-Analysis-Course-Project/README.md

 ## Overview

 This project is part of the **SI-505: Multivariate Analysis** course taken by **Prof. Siuli Mukhopadhyay**.
+The dataset was of **bank-customers**.
 It focuses on exploring different multivariate techniques such as PCA (Principal Component Analysis), factor analysis, and clustering.
 It involves analyzing a dataset to extract insights using various dimensionality reduction methods and clustering algorithms.
 The notebook also covers model evaluation and visualization of the results.

 ## Table of Contents